 If you're wondering how to cover carpet in a rental, it's likely that you've inherited a carpet that simply doesn't match your design needs, or that is just plain tired and worn out.

-Moving into a rental unit can sometimes mean dealing with existing decor or design elements that you wouldn’t necessarily have chosen for yourself – with wall-to-wall carpeting being one of the most polarizing.
+After all, moving into a rental unit often means dealing with existing decorative elements that you wouldn’t necessarily have chosen for yourself – it's all part of the fun right? – with wall-to-wall carpeting being one of the most polarizing.
 If you’ve recently started renting an apartment or house with carpet and you’re looking for a way to distract the eye there’s good news: temporarily covering carpet in a rental unit is entirely possible and can be done in a budget-friendly and efficient manner.

 Whether you’re looking for a quick and easy solution to cover bad carpet in a rental unit, if carpet cleaning won't cut it, or you’re looking for a smart project that’ll improve the look of your space with a little legwork, we’ve rounded up some of the best ways to cover carpet in a rental, according to experts.